When you need a garage or shed permit

 - greater than 200 square feet in area (measured from the interior side of the exterior walls)

 - or greater than 10 feet in height (measured from the finish floor level to the top of the wall’s top plate)

-A building permit is not required to construct a non-habitable accessory structure that is 200 square feet or less in area.
-However, a zoning permit could be required.
+Depending on the project, you may also need electrical, plumbing or mechanical permits.
+You don't need a building permit to build a non-habitable accessory structure that is 200 square feet or less in area.
+You may need a zoning permit.

 Code and Rules

 Permits are reviewed under multiple city and state codes including: